Qualifying for Surgery

 26 - 30OVERWEIGHT: You are over optimum weight for your height.
 You may be facing health problems, so losing some weight would be a good idea.

-31 +OBESE: You are over optimum weight for your height.
+31 - 35OBESE: You are over optimum weight for your height.
 You may be facing health risks, so see your doctor to help you achieve a healthier weight.

 In addition to your BMI and medical conditions, Dr. Zaré will review other pertinent information in determining whether you are a suitable candidate for surgery.
 It is essential that patients choosing to have a life-saving bariatric procedure understand fully how the procedure works, what changes in lifestyle are required in order to maximize rewards after surgery, and what type of social support system will be beneficial to their long-term success.
-Our program will provide you education and support and help you reach you goal efficiently.
+Our program is designed to provide you with the necessary education and support, and help you reach you goal efficiently.

 After a patient decides to proceed with surgery, there are two possible pathways to surgery.
 Patients can either use their insurance coverage to share in the cost of the surgery, or they may elect to finance the procedure themselves.

 Many insurance plans provide bariatric benefits and may be used to cover parts of the cost the procedure.
 The steps involved in using your health plan for coverage of bariatric surgery can be broken down to the following 5 steps.